Garie Beach to Era Beach Coastal Walk

 Dogs: Not allowed

-Driving to Garie Beach is very easy.
-Once you’re in the Royal National Park, turn into Garie Road from Sir Bertram Stevens Drive and drive to the car park and picnic area at the end of that road (see map location).
+Driving to Garie Beach is straightforward.
+Once inside the Royal National Park, turn onto Garie Road from Sir Bertram Stevens Drive and follow it to the car park and picnic area at the end (see map location).

-To park your car at Garie Beach, you do need to pay the $12 Royal National Park access fee.
-You can pay this at the booth on Garie Road or otherwise at the booth closer to the entrance to the national park.
+Parking at Garie Beach requires payment of the $12 Royal National Park access fee, which can be paid at the booth on Garie Road or at the booth near the park’s entrance.

-If the car park is full, which tends to happen on warm sunny days, you can park on the overflow section (check for signs) or further up on the side of Garie Rd.
+If the car park is full, which often happens on warm, sunny days, you can use the overflow section (check for signs) or park further up along the side of Garie Road.

 Garie Beach picnic area